turingschool/front-end-curriculum/lessons/module-2/npm-and-tooling.md

 1. Create a directory in `node_modules` called `filter-words`.
 1. In the `filter-words` directory, create an `index.js` file.
-1. In the `index.js` file, add this code as a boilderplate:
+1. In the `index.js` file, add this code as a boilerplate:

 ```js
 function filterWords() {